mhenrixon/sidekiq-unique-jobs/README.md

 ## Support Me

 Want to show me some ❤️ for the hard work I do on this gem?
-You can use the following PayPal link [https://paypal.me/mhenrixon](https://paypal.me/mhenrixon).
+You can use the following PayPal link: [https://paypal.me/mhenrixon1](https://paypal.me/mhenrixon1).
 Any amount is welcome and let me tell you it feels good to be appreciated.
 Even a dollar makes me super excited about all of this.

 ## General Information